OSCNWeb/Courts/judges/matt-orendorff.md

-﻿---
+---
-fname: 'Matt'
+fname: Matt
-lname: 'Orendorff'
+lname: Orendorff
 id: 1133
-published: false
+published: true
 layout: judge-bio
 ---
+Admitted to the Oklahoma Bar - 2008

+JD, Oklahoma City University - 2008
+BA, Politics - Hendrix College, Conway, Arkansas - 2005
-2000
+Sallisaw High School - 2000

 From 2008 until his appointment to the Special Judgeship in 2015, Judge Orendorff was in private practice with his father at their firm,